-- c) Elihu's third speech affirms to all four men that God's sovereignty places no obligations on Him to do anything for Job (Job 35). - (1) Elihu quotes Job's complaint as, "God does not reward me for my innocence so I gain nothing by not sinning" (35:1-3). - (2) Elihu answers that God is sovereign, unaffected by man's innocence or guilt and not answering Job's cries due to his pride (35:4-16). - d) Elihu's final speech affirms God's justice in dealing with man and sovereignty in nature, showing He has no obligation to reveal the purpose of Job's suffering (Job 36-37). - (1) Elihu affirms God's justice in dealing with man (36:1-21). - (2) Elihu affirms God's sovereignty shown in nature (36:22-37:24). - D. The LORD tested Job with unanswerable questions to affirm His incomprehensibility, sovereignty, and omnipotence (Job 38-41). - 1.
-The LORD's first speech asks numerous questions about nature which Job admits he cannot answer, to prove His incomprehensibility and sovereignty (38:1-40:5). - 2.
-The LORD's second speech to Job questions whether he is stronger than two dinosaurs to prove His omnipotence and sovereignty (40:6-41:34). - a) The LORD challenges Job to clothe himself with divine attributes so he can discredit God's justice (40:6-14). - b) The LORD compares Job's strength with that of Behemoth (Apatosaurus or Brachiosaurus?) to demonstrate His omnipotence and sovereignty (40:15-24). - c) The LORD compares puny Job with Leviathan (probably Parasaurolophus, maybe Allosaurus or Tyrannosaurus Rex) to show His omnipotence and sovereignty (Job 41).
+- c) Elihu's third speech affirms to all four men that God's sovereignty places no obligations on Him to do anything for Job (Job 35). - (1) Elihu quotes Job's complaint as, "God does not reward me for my innocence, so I gain nothing by not sinning" (35:1-3). - (2) Elihu responds that God is sovereign, unaffected by human innocence or guilt, and does not answer Job's cries because of his pride (35:4-16). - d) Elihu finally affirms God's justice in dealing with humanity and His sovereignty in nature, showing that He has no obligation to reveal the purpose of Job's suffering (Job 36-37). - (1) Elihu affirms God's justice in dealing with man (36:1-21). - (2) Elihu affirms God's sovereignty shown in nature (36:22-37:24). - D. The LORD tests Job with unanswerable questions to affirm His incomprehensibility, sovereignty, and omnipotence (Job 38-41). - 1.
+The LORD's first speech asks numerous questions about nature that Job admits he cannot answer, to prove His incomprehensibility and sovereignty (38:1-40:5). - 2.
+The LORD's second speech to Job questions whether he is stronger than two dinosaurs to prove His omnipotence and sovereignty (40:6-41:34). - a) The LORD challenges Job to clothe himself with divine attributes so he can discredit God's justice (40:6-14). - b) The LORD compares Job's strength with that of Behemoth (Apatosaurus or Brachiosaurus?) to demonstrate His omnipotence and sovereignty (40:15-24). - c) The LORD compares Job with Leviathan (probably a Parasaurolophus, an Allosaurus, or a Tyrannosaurus Rex) to show His omnipotence and sovereignty (Job 41).

-Note: For support of this dinosaur interpretation see this illustrated book written at a lay level (for reading to children?): Duane T. Gish, Dinosaurs: Those Terrible Lizards (P.O.
+Note: For support of this dinosaur interpretation see this illustrated book written at a lay level suitable for children: Duane T. Gish, Dinosaurs: Those Terrible Lizards (P.O.
 Box 1606, El Cajon, CA 92022: Master Book Pub. [a division of CLP, Inc.], 1977), pp. 16-17, 30, 50-55).
 He supports the existence of dinosaurs and humans living at the same time (so does Genesis 1:24-26) and explains how the earth originally had a warm, tropical climate throughout (meaning much vegetation); however, the release of water for the Flood changed the climate so drastically that plant life diminished, leading to a reduction in plant-eating dinosaurs which cut off the food supply for meat-eating dinosaurs so that all dinosaurs are now extinct.
-(See this book in the SBC library: call number 268.18 GIS.)
 See also the dinosaur supplement to these Job notes (pp. 378-79) and OT Survey, 1:80-82.